kdef/wvbnb/content/_index.md

 about_text: "Willamette Valley Bed and Breakfast is our home in Newberg, Oregon and we would love to share it with you.
 To stay with us you can reserve online now or give us a call.
 We look forward to seeing you!"
 about_image: "/img/about.jpg"

-reserve_text: "We will be pleased to offer secure online reservations when we open later this year.
-For inquiries about advanced reservations feel free to give us a call."
+reserve_text: "We are pleased to offer secure online reservations.
+For inquiries about last minute availability, or other questions, feel free to give us a call."

 regional_title: "Willamette Valley"
 regional_text: "Beautiful in any season, the Willamette Valley region will impress and inspire you.
 Our home is minutes away from some of the area's best wineries and vineyards."